Prince George Cost of Living

 Utilities & Heating

-Prince George winters are cold.
-Expect higher heating costs October through April, but winter utility costs are still competitive with southern BC when averaged over a full year.
-Summer months have significantly lower cooling costs (most homes don't have AC).
+Prince George winters are cold, so expect higher heating costs from October through April.
+Winter utility costs are competitive with southern BC when averaged over a full year.
+Summer months cost less because most homes don't need air conditioning.

 Natural Gas (Heating)